 <a href="#facebook_ads_example">Click here to see an example of how a company uses Facebook ads.</a>

-5) Voila!
-You've got a functioning hyperlink between two pieces of content on the same page.
+And then you're all set — you have a functioning hyperlink between two pieces of content on the same page.
+Simple as that.

 (Hey there, curious folks from the introduction!
-Click here go back to where you left off.)
+Click here to go back to where you left off.)